Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

 5- Opencanopy for better GUI on boot selection.

+6- Less security restriction (makes the use of kext updater app possible).

 Edit config.plist with your own PLATFORMINFO

 And that's it for now ;) The rest please go see on the original github.